 Diagnosis

-Your doctor many suggest a hydrogen breath test to detect lactose intolerance, and if you’re scheduled for a gastroscopy or colonoscopy, your gastroenterologist can measure the lactase enzyme levels in your gut.
+- Endoscopy testing: If you’re scheduled for a gastroscopy or colonoscopy, your gastroenterologist can measure the lactase enzyme levels in your gut.

-A genetic test can also be used to diagnose lactose intolerance, but keep in mind there is an out-of-pocket cost to have this test done.
+- Genetic testing: This test can also be used to diagnose lactose intolerance, but keep in mind there is an out-of-pocket cost to have this test done.

 Management

-Recent evidence suggests you should try and continue to eat as much lactose as you can tolerate.
+It is not necessary to remove all dairy products from your diet if you have lactose intolerance.
+Most lactose intolerant individuals still produce a small amount of the lactase enzyme, and the amount of lactose a person can tolerate also varies, for example, you may tolerate a small amount of milk in a cup of tea but not a milkshake.
+Recent evidence suggests that you should try and continue to eat as much lactose as you can tolerate.
 Complete avoidance of lactose may make your body produce even less of the lactase enzyme and become more sensitive.

 Tips for managing lactose intolerance